collabnix/dockerlabs/beginners/install/from-source/README.md

 ## Testing 19.03 Context Feature

-Say, you have 2 nodes: node1 and node2
+## Node #2:

-On Node2, install Docker and run the below command.You can configure the Docker daemon to listen to multiple sockets at the same time using multiple -H options:
+Install Docker on node-2  and run the below command.You can configure the Docker daemon to listen to multiple sockets at the same time using multiple -H options:

 ```
 sudo dockerd -H unix:///var/run/docker.sock -H tcp://10.140.0.3